It certainly is a beautiful paradox that having no opinion frees the mind

 This is the case for several reasons.
 Firstly, when we absolve ourselves of negative opinion, on any given subject, we stop reinforcing our biased or prejudiced beliefs.
 Secondly, when we genuinely have no opinion, and there is no associated thinking beyond this point, we stop the thinking process.
 You might now ask: ‘Why would I want to stop thinking?’

 Thinking is the precursor to emotions and actions

->

-> If we’ve freed ourselves of having strong negative opinions, it naturally follows that we’ll be calmer, individuals.
+If we’ve freed ourselves of having strong negative opinions, it naturally follows, that we’ll be calmer individuals.
 Allow me to give you an example.
-Just recently someone approached me waving a newspaper in his hand, angrily exclaiming, how all jihadist brides should be shot.
+Just recently someone approached me waving a newspaper in his hand, angrily exclaiming: ‘All jihadist brides should be shot!’
 He then asked me what my opinion was.
 My response, as you might have already guessed, was to say: ‘I have no opinion.’
 Having no opinion (and no related afterthoughts) has left me feeling neutral toward the subject of jihadist brides.

->

-> What would having an opinion achieve?
+What would having an opinion achieve?